LuizSantana/POCTest/TabBarComponent/README.md

 ## 🔄 Migration Guide

 ### From Previous Versions
-1. **Remove darkMode/lightMode** - Now uses OS color scheme
+1. **Remove style parameters** - Now uses native TabView styling
 2. **Update delegate methods** - New signature with `any View`
 3. **Use new naming** - `itens` instead of `items`, `TabBarDataSource` instead of `TabBarDataProvider`
+4. **Add IDSDesignSystem** - Import and use for icons and theming

 ### Breaking Changes
 - `TabBarDataProvider` → `TabBarDataSource`
 - `items()` → `itens()`
+- Removed all style-related parameters and enums
-- Removed manual dark mode management
+- Removed `TabBarStyle` protocol and implementations
-- Updated delegate method signatures
+- Updated to use `@Environment(\.self)` for theming
+- Added IDSDesignSystem integration for icons

 ## 🤝 Contributing